AntoJo-Segura/autonomous-systems-21-22/lab2/readme.md

 # Getting Started

 The fastest way to proceed for this lab session is:
-1. Install any SAT solver e.g. from some [recent competition](http://www.satcompetition.org/).
+1. Install any SAT solver, such as _Minisat_, _Glucose_, or one of the solvers from a [recent competition](http://www.satcompetition.org/).
-   Other simple alternatives could be the _Glucose_ or the _Minisat_ solvers.
 1. Write a script that generates the propositional formula describing the Sudoku instance you are dealing with, in CNF.
 1. Print your representation of the formula into a file that follows the [DIMACS CNF format](https://people.sc.fsu.edu/~jburkardt/data/cnf/cnf.html), the standard